 Tip: you can navigate between detections with Ctrl/Cmd + right/left arrows and confirm/invalidate with Ctrl/Cmd + up/down arrows.
 Goes pretty fast.

-From 2D images we can extract a limited range of information like width, height and color.
+From 2D images, we can extract a limited range of information like width, height, and color.
 These can be useful to determine the regions of interest in our images: street signs, lanes, or even roads.

-However, for a more accurate detection, the depth perception
+However, for more accurate detections, depth perception

 camera the regions of interest are and consequently, their shape.
 This way we can distinguish the road from the obstacles (cars, pedestrians, curbstones) simply because we know that the road has an increasing distance from the camera while the objects have a constant distance (fig. 1).

-Late last week, we released new versions of the OpenStreetCam apps and the web site.
+Late last week, we released new versions of the OpenStreetCam apps and the website.
 While we continue to make the platform faster and more reliable, we also like to keep adding interesting and fun features from time to time!
 This new release introduces points and levels.
 Every time you drive, you earn points.
 Earn enough points and you level up.

 We went back in and calculated points for all your existing trips, so why not head to the newly designed leaderboard and see how you stack up against your fellow cammers?
 You can also see the leaderboard in the app:

-We also enabled leaderboards by country on top of the daily, weekly and monthly rankings.
+We also enabled leaderboards by country on top of the daily, weekly, and monthly rankings.

 Your profile screen in the app and on the site will show you exactly how many points you have, how many you earned per trip, and what your current level is.